Meet the Staff

 Dr. Betit plays a key role in international relations, and was instrumental in developing a partnership with the Prince Salman Center for Disability Research in Riyadh, Kingdom of Saudi Arabia, where Landmark College has helped establish a center for students with learning disabilities at the Prince Sultan University.
 He is often called upon to represent the College with policy makers, government officials, and other high profile constituents, and to speak about best practices in higher education for students with learning disabilities.

 Corinne Bell, Chief Technology Officer & Director of Information Technology Services

 Corinne Bell joined Landmark College in August, 2011 with over 30 years of information technology industry experience.
 In her current role, she provides vision and oversight in developing and implementing a comprehensive technology roadmap that aligns with the institution’s strategic plan.

 The IT department has responsibility for the academic and administrative information systems, educational technology, the campus network and technical infrastructure, data integrity and security, and technical services to students, staff, and faculty.
 Corinne holds a Master's in Business Administration from Southern New Hampshire University and a B.S. in Mathematics from St. Lawrence University.
 Corinne’s expanded profile can be found at: http://www.linkedin.com/in/corinnebell

-Matt Brown, Assistant Director of Safety, Vice Chair of Staff Council
+Matt Brown, Assistant Director of Security, Vice Chair of Staff Council